Scorpion Care Sheet

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask a store partner about Petco's selection of books on scorpions and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

 Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for invertebrates and should consider not having an invertebrate as a pet.

-Go to cdc.gov/healthypets for more information about invertebrats and disease.
+Go to cdc.gov/healthypets for more information about invertebrates and disease.

-Note: The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, refer to the Sources on the back of this Care Sheet or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.